rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 The RLMeta compiler can be created from this source code only.
 We will see how later in this walk through.

-## Exploring RLMeta
+## Exploring the RLMeta compiler

 Before we dive into how the RLMeta compiler is created, let's explore what it can do.

-The main function of the RLMeta compiler is to transform grammars into to Python code.
-It does that with the `--compile` option which specifies a grammar file to transform:
+The main function of the compiler is to transform grammars into to Python code.
+It does that with the `--compile` option which specifies a grammar file to
+transform:

 <div class="highlight"><pre><span></span>$ <span></span><span class="nb">echo</span> <span class="s1">&#39;Foo { foo = .  }&#39;</span> &gt; example.grammar
 <span></span>